vishichoudhary/Algos/README.md

 # Algos
-  This repository contains 6 C++ programs that sorts arrays with diffrent algroithms.
+  This repository contains C++ sorting and searching algorithms in arrays.

 # Contents
   1. [Bubble Sort](#bubble-sort)